Configuring a NFS Server

 - The meaning of the export table options (

-. - Check out the man pages for fstab format and options for the nfs file systems using the command
+rw,all_squash, etc.) can be found using the commandman exports. - Check out the man pages for fstab format and options for the nfs file systems using the command

-man 5 nfs
+man 5 nfs.

 Solution